Gravlax

 CHEFIN is a private chef platform that’s reimagining social dining.

-You can easily connect with 1 of our 250 private chefs and treat your guests to restaurant-quality dining experiences in the comfort of your own home, office or chosen venue.
-From high-end dining to quirky social food experiences, the CHEFIN platform makes it effortless for you to access gourmet food that’s worthy of a Michelin-starred establishment.
+You can easily connect with one of our 250 private chefs and treat your guests to restaurant-quality dining experiences in the comfort of your own home, office, or chosen venue.
+From high-end dining to quirky social food experiences, the CHEFIN platform makes it effortless for you to access gourmet food worthy of a Michelin-starred establishment.

 What you get: